Massage Therapy Tuition

 Curious what the average cost of massage therapy school is?
 Find out the answers and other facts on paying for school.

 If you’ve considered starting a career as a massage therapist, you’ve probably wondered what massage therapy schools cost and how you’ll pay the tuition.
-Luckily, there’s plenty of options to help finance your education.
+You may also wonder if it’s worth it to attend a degree or training program.
+The answer is yes, and the good news is there are plenty of options to help finance your education.